 5. Image Optimization

-The graphics are one most overlooked thing when developing a website or application.
+Graphics are one most overlooked things when developing a website or application.
 Graphics takes lots of time in page loading which ultimately slows down.
 Optimizing graphics is essential as other methods we use.
 Optimization can perform with a various number of extensions depending on the type of application created.
 You can use an image optimizer tool to automate all graphics while building.
-It will help in reducing the need for bandwidth and in boosting the page performance.
+It will help in reducing the need for bandwidth and in boosting page performance.

 6. Caching Utilizing

 As we know output cache is useful in the loading page quickly as it stores a copy of the ASP.Net page in memory.
 Moreover, output cache is essential for dynamic page load so are given more features to enable customization.
 Ensure that your output cache has excellent speed that won’t affect your website performance.
 Lastly, configure the Cache in runtime by using SetExpires and SetCacheability.